annetvd/infra-starter-kit/README.md

 <br>

 ### Detecting Codespaces Environment
-The `playbook.yml` includes a task to detect if the playbook is being **executed from a GitHub Codespace**:
+The `security.yml` playbook includes a task to detect if the playbook is being **executed from a GitHub Codespace**:

 ```yaml
 - name: Detect if running inside GitHub Codespaces